 There are two parks in Town.
-Old School Park located at CR 750 N and CR 600 W is owned by Vernon Township and is operated by the Township Trustee.
-This park is not the responsibility of the Town of McCordsville nor its Park Board, yet it is a primary source of recreation amenities for its citizens.
+Old School Park located at CR 750 N and CR 600 W is a primary source of recreation amenities for its citizens.
 This park site was the site of the first public school in Vernon Township.
 When a new school was constructed in the township, the school building was demolished and the site was converted to a park.
 The entry arch to the old public school building that used to stand on the site was placed on a mound in the southeast corner of the park.
 A historical marker denotes the history of the property.
 Town Hall Community Park is the Town's newest park, opened in 2014.
-It is owned and operated by the Town.